tytydraco/yessleep/out/My_lover_Karmen_wont_stop_killing_and_Im_afraid_Pt_1.md

 “Mother, why did we even come here?”

-I glared out of the car as the rain pelted our windows violently.
+I glared out of the car and glanced at my phone as the rain pelted our windows violently.

 “Because dear,” one of the wheels interrupted with a loud screech, “you are ill.
 I thought the mountain air would do you good.”